parmegv/leap_doc/docs/design/nicknym.md

 Discovering nickservers
 --------------------------------

 It is entirely up to the nickagent to decide what nickservers to query.
-If it wanted to, a nickagent send all its requests to a single nickserver.
+If it wanted to, a nickagent could send all its requests to a single nickserver.

 However, nickagents should discover new nickservers and balance their queries to these nickservers for the purposes of availability, load balancing, network perspective, and hiding the user's association map.